kumarsaurabhkv/zed-win-builds/README.md

 If you have suggestions for improvements to the build process, please start a discussion or make a PR.

-All installation instructions below require that [Scoop](https://scoop.sh/) is installed on your system.

 ## Vulkan doesn't work for you?